-“I began experiencing issues after child birth and I wasn’t expecting it.
-After the birth of my second child, it got bad and I thought I just had to live with it.
-After the birth of my 3rd child I developed stress incontinence and had to be on high alert when I sneezed or coughed.
+“I began experiencing issues after childbirth and I wasn’t expecting it.
+After the birth of my second child, it got worse and I thought I just had to live with it.
+After the birth of my 3rd child, I developed stress incontinence and had to be on high alert when I sneezed or coughed.
 In speaking with other women I am close to, a majority of my friends and family experience the same issue.
-When I brought up the issue to my obgyn, she said that most women live with this issue and simply won’t talk about it, and the only solution was surgery.
+When I brought up the issue to my ob-gyn, she said that most women live with this issue and simply won’t talk about it, and the only solution was surgery.
 So here I was, doing kegel exercises while going about my day… and saw very little improvement, considering the countless times I “worked out”.

-We called Mrs Lucy in to try this device before bringing in to our practice.
+We called Mrs. Lucy in to try this device before bringing it into our practice.
 We had never heard of Votiva but I knew Dr. Cimikoski would never introduce anything into his practice that he doesn’t strongly believe in.
-After reviewing clinical studies and doing much needed research, he was ready to have her try it.
+After reviewing clinical studies and doing much-needed research, he was ready to have her try it.

 But before I tell you about her experience, let’s start with the basics…